himabindu-run/himabindu-run/README.md

 ### Hola!:wave: Hima Bindu here...  :mask:
 I wonder what you are doing here on my profile... but anyway.
 Nice to see you.

-I'm a CS undergrad at [GVPCE(A)](http://gvpce.ac.in/index1.html), Scholar in Google's Women Tech-Makers Engineering Fellows, Core member in GVP-DSC lead and a perfect todo list writer and time table maker!
+I'm a CS undergrad at [GVPCE(A)](http://gvpce.ac.in/index1.html), a Scholar in Google's Women Tech-Makers Engineering Fellows, Core member in GVP-DSC lead and a perfect todo list writer and time table maker!

 I'm kinda **"Jack of all trades"**.
 Apparently, that allows me to learn various stuff!

-### Wanna know What's cooking:grey_exclamation::grey_question:
+### What's cooking:grey_exclamation::grey_question:
 **Mainly fighting for productivity in this ball game ~sigh**
 - Learning how to learn:grey_exclamation:
 - Reading "Cateogry Theory for programmers" by Bartosz Milewski.
 - Learning about Databases
+- Trying Home automation etc..
-- Codingggggg
+- programmingggggg

 ### We can talk about... :computer: